Voigtlander Bessa L Review (Cheapest Bessa Camera)

 One reason why you don’t need the Bessa L!

-The obvious argument against buying the Bessa L is I could just use the Bessa R3A camera and zone focusing.
+The obvious argument against buying the Bessa L is I could just use the Bessa R3A camera and just zone focus.
 Wallah!
 I have the same setup as the Bessa L and I save some money.
 Yes except the Bessa L is smaller and lighter so that was my argument to buy.

 If you are a normal person (and are not trying to save one or two grams like me!) you can use any Leica M or Cosina Voigtlander camera.
 Get the 15mm Voigtlander lens and zone focus and you have basically the same setup as I am enjoying.